Commencement Information for Graduating Students

 Before the Ceremony

-Commencement Rehearsal & Program (Seat/Marching Line Assignments)
+Commencement Rehearsal & Program (Seat/Marching Ticket)

-- Friday, May 5, 8 to 9:30 a.m.
-(Founder’s Memorial Amphitorium lobby)
+- Graduation Rehearsal: Friday, May 9, 9:30 a.m., Founder’s Memorial Amphitorium

 Graduation Products: Announcements, Cap & Gown (Regalia Rental), Diploma Frames or Class Ring Orders